-- 6.8.12.
-Policy THP 8 requires proposals to deliver measurable Biodiversity Net Gain (BNG).
+- 6.7.11.
+Policy THP 7 requires proposals to deliver measurable Biodiversity Net Gain (BNG).
 The Environment Act has mandated that minimum measurable Biodiversity Net Gain (BNG) should be achieved for all developments.
 This requires that the biodiversity value of the development exceeds the pre-development biodiversity value of the site by a minimum of 10%.
-Biodiversity value is measured using a metric produced by DEFRA and the baseline value is calculated from the condition of the site before any intervention has occurred. - 6.8.13.
+Biodiversity value is measured using a metric produced by DEFRA and the baseline value is calculated from the condition of the site before any intervention has occurred. - 6.7.12.
 Biodiversity Net Gain (BNG) is an approach to development, and/or land management, which aims to leave the natural environment in a measurable better state and is a key policy requirement of the Environment Act.
 The NP should show a clear commitment to delivering high quality BNG within Cambridgeshire.
 Local Planning Authorities should seek a minimum of 10% net gain but may set a more ambitious BNG target for their county.
 Any target should be achievable and evidence based.

-Policy intent (Policy THP 8)
+Policy intent (Policy THP 7)

-- 6.8.14.
-The intent of Policy THP 8 is firstly to identify parish-specific sites and features, which must be taken account of when development proposals come forward. - 6.8.15.
-Secondly, the intent is to ensure the mitigation hierarchy is applied in the decision-making process. - 6.8.16.
-The intent of Policy THP 8 is also to highlight local opportunities to deliver biodiversity improvements in the parish and provide a guide as to how sites could potentially achieve Biodiversity Net Gain (BNG).
-This policy will be applicable to proposals coming forward in all parts of the parish. - 6.8.17.
-With respect to delivering BNG, in its Biodiversity SPD, SCDC/Greater Cambridge Strategic Planning seeks a 20% level of BNG above pre-development baseline conditions. - 6.8.18.
-For developments larger than 9 dwellings or 0.5 hectares, developers are expected to use the Defra Biodiversity Metric 3.0, or its successor for calculating the pre-development baseline and demonstrating a post development baseline. - 6.8.19.
-For minor developments (fewer than 10 residential units or an area of less than 0.5 hectares) and householder applications, the Defra "small sites" biodiversity metric should be used - 6.8.20.
-Policy THP 8 complements adopted Local Plan policy NH/4: Biodiversity Biodiversity and the guidance set out in the Greater Cambridge Biodiversity Supplementary Planning Document 2022.
-With respect to the latter, this includes Biodiversity Issue B5 - Biodiversity provision in the design of new buildings and open spaces, Biodiversity Issue B6 - Provision of biodiverse and living roofs and Biodiversity Issue B7 - Biodiversity Net Gain
+- 6.7.13.
+The intent of Policy THP 7 is firstly to identify parish-specific sites and features, which must be taken account of when development proposals come forward. - 6.7.14.
+The intent of Policy THP 7 is also to highlight local opportunities to deliver biodiversity improvements in the parish and provide a guide as to how sites could potentially achieve Biodiversity Net Gain (BNG).
+This policy will be applicable to proposals coming forward in all parts of the parish. - 6.7.15.
+With respect to delivering BNG, in its Biodiversity SPD, SCDC/Greater Cambridge Strategic Planning seeks a 20% level of BNG above pre-development baseline conditions. - 6.7.16.
+For developments larger than 9 dwellings or 0.5 hectares, developers are expected to use the Defra Biodiversity Metric 3.0, or its successor for calculating the pre-development baseline and demonstrating a post development baseline. - 6.7.17.
+For minor developments (fewer than 10 residential units or an area of less than 0.5 hectares) and householder applications, the Defra "small sites" biodiversity metric should be used - 6.7.18.
+Policy THP 7 complements adopted Local Plan policy NH/4: Biodiversity and the guidance set out in the Greater Cambridge Biodiversity Supplementary Planning Document 2022.
+With respect to the latter, this includes Biodiversity Issue B5 Biodiversity provision in the design of new buildings and open spaces, Biodiversity Issue B6 Provision of biodiverse and living roofs and Biodiversity Issue B7 Biodiversity Net Gain

-Policy THP 8 - Promoting nature recovery by protecting existing sites and features, increasing parish biodiversity and delivering biodiversity net gain
+Policy THP 7 - Promoting nature recovery by protecting existing sites and features, increasing parish biodiversity and delivering biodiversity net gain